GuidoWestra/Chefs-Choice-Front/README.md

 ME! :D isnt that crazy??
 10 weeks ago i was learning how, to console.log("doesn't that seem like a long time ago?")
 Now im here building full stack apps.
-And actually being able to transfer my ideas into code:D!! i know crazy stuff..
+And actually being able to transfer my ideas into code:D!!
+I know crazy stuff..

 enough about me. lets shed some light on the app..